BitBoxSwiss/bitbox-api-rs/README-rust.md

     cargo test --features=simulator,tokio -- --test-threads 1

+Use `--nocapture` to also see some useful simulator output.

+    cargo test --features=simulator,tokio -- --test-threads 1 --nocapture

 If you want to test against a custom simulator build (e.g. when developing new firmware features), you can run: